 This claim is false and not supported by any official figures.
 Average world temperature reached a record high in 2016.

-Twila Moon, Lecturer (Assistant Professor), University of Bristol:
+Twila Moon, Research Scientist, University of Colorado, Boulder:

 It’s not clear why Nigel Lawson would think that he should only mention 10 years of global temperature data.
 We are now able to look at trends that are much longer than 10 years.
 In fact, when looking at climate trends it is especially useful to look at 20+ year records.
 Many different groups are studying global temperature and there is a clear consensus that the Earth has been warming over the last several decades.
 It is critical to remember that short-term fluctuations in the record are expected, but do not negate the long-term march of increasing global temperatures.
 This is true regardless of the trend over the last 10 years.
 Furthermore, the scientific evidence actually points towards warmer temperatures over the last decade*.
 NASA keeps a nice up-to-date global temperature graph in it’s Vital Signs.